 in residential work.
 The shampoo and hot-water-extraction process uses

-extraction, using water rather than a cleaning solution, to remove the
+extraction using water rather than a cleaning solution to remove the soil.

-methods, usually the two steps are separate, and therefore expensive because
+methods, the two steps are usually separate, and therefore incur extra

 Foams are really just a form of shampoo.
 Professionals use machines that